 The examining committee evaluates the research proposal upon completion.
-If the committee judges it satisfactory, the oral examination part of the comprehensive examination is held.
+If the committee determines it to be satisfactory, the oral examination part of the comprehensive examination is held.
 The oral examination is based on the research proposal but also may cover areas peripheral to the proposal.

 A student must pass both parts of the examination.
 Failure of either part constitutes an unsatisfactory grade on the entire examination.
 An aspirant who receives a grade of Unsatisfactory may repeat the examination upon the recommendation of the examining committee, but under no circumstances may it be taken more than twice.
 The examination may not be repeated until at least 90 days have elapsed since the unsuccessful attempt.
 To prepare the aspirant for the comprehensive examination, the advisory committee may require enrollment in C&PE 902 (Preparation for the Ph.D.
 Comprehensive Examination) during the first year of the Ph.D. program.
-On receipt of a grade of Honors or Satisfactory on the comprehensive examination, the aspirant is admitted to candidacy for the degree of Doctor of Philosophy. {For more about the School of Engineering comprehensive exam requirements and full university policy wording: click HERE.
-Read more in Addendum II.
+On receipt of a grade of Honors or Satisfactory on the comprehensive examination, the aspirant is admitted to candidacy for the degree of Doctor of Philosophy. {For more about the School of Engineering comprehensive exam requirements and full university policy wording: https://policy.ku.edu/graduate-studies/doctoral-oral-exams.
+Read more in Addendum II}